oscimp/gr-satre/one_way_analysis/README.md

-Unless a station keeping burst to bring the satellite back to its position occurs, the satellite mechanics is predicted by celestial mechanics as implemented in e.g. https://www.orekit.org/, https://nyxspace.com/ or here https://software.nasa.gov/software/GSC-17177-1 (GMAT: General Mission Analysis Tool).
+Unless a station keeping burst to bring the satellite back to its position occurs, the satellite mechanics is predicted by celestial mechanics as implemented in e.g. https://www.orekit.org/, https://nyxspace.com/ and https://github.com/nyx-space/anise or here https://software.nasa.gov/software/GSC-17177-1 (GMAT: General Mission Analysis Tool).
 We are using release 2022 found on the Sourceforge, pre-build image for Ubuntu LTS running on a VirtualBox.
 The only modification made to the GMAT archive content is updating the ``gmat_startup_file.txt`` in the ``bin/`` directory by modifying ``PLUGIN=../plugins/libPythonInterface_py310`` so that